erred/w/src/blog/2019-12-28-chaos-communication-congress-2.md

 --- title
 Chaos Communication Congress Day 2
 --- description
-Maybe I'll know what to expect
+Maybe I'll know what to expect at 36c3 now
 --- main

 ### Day _2_

+Now with a day of experience,
+maybe I'll be better at navigating 36c3 / CCC.

 #### Life